DarrenOfficial/lavalink-list/docs/NoSSL/lavalink-without-ssl.md

 !!! note

-    Want to see the uptime of these lavalink? check out [Lavalink List Status](https://uptime-is.darrennathanael.com/status/lavalink-servers){ .md-button }
+    Want to see the uptime of these lavalink?
+Check out [Lavalink List Status](https://uptime-is.darrennathanael.com/status/lavalink-servers){ .md-button }